BardicDefense/purple-hack/README.md

 **Merchant Galleys** (_dromond_): Long (90'-130') and narrow (20'-30'), fast and maneuverable.
 Sometimes used as warships.
 Helmsmen of merchant galleys receive a +1 bonus to their skill rolls.
 The galley is rowed, with benches down either side and a gangway for movement.
-There is no ‘below decks;’ cargo is stacked up in the bow, at the stern, and tied against the single mast.
+There is no ‘below decks'; cargo is stacked up in the bow, at the stern, and tied against the single mast.
 The advantage of the galley is its ability to row through calm weather.
 Galleys have rams and can attempt to sink opposing ships.